 - The liquid state of water makes up most of the earth’s surface.
 It finds its application in a wide range of areas.

-- The gaseous state of water is known as water vapor.
-At 100o Celsius water reaches its boiling point and gets converted into water vapor.
+- The gaseous state of water is known as water vapour.
+At 100o Celsius water reaches its boiling point and gets converted into water vapour.

-- It is a colorless and a tasteless liquid.
+- It is a colourless and a tasteless liquid.